augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

 You can get testnet STARS from the faucet at: https://testnet.ping.pub/stargaze/faucet

-The faucet provides 5 testnet STARS at a time and appears to be limited to one request per day.
+The faucet gives 5 testnet STARS each time.
+It seems you can only request once per day.

 ### Setting Up Rust

 Next, I needed the correct Rust version:

-> **Important Note**: Due to reference types feature enabled by default in the Rust compiler since version `1.82`, compatibility issues arise.
-Even though CosmWasm v2.2.2 is available and supposedly supports reference types, I still couldn't get it working properly.
-I had to downgrade to Rust 1.81.0 to successfully compile and deploy my contracts.
+> **Important Note**: Rust compiler versions 1.82 and newer have a feature called "reference types" turned on by default.
+This causes compatibility problems.
+Even though CosmWasm v2.2.2 is available and should support reference types, I could not get it to work correctly.
+To compile and deploy my contracts successfully, I had to use an older Rust version, 1.81.0.

 ```bash
 # Install Rust 1.81.0